 The maximum that the Handicap Index can increase to is (LHI + 5).

-Adjustment to the Handicap Index are made after a very low score has been posted
+Adjustments to the Handicap Index are made after a very low score has been posted:

 - A reduction of -1 for scores between 7 and 9 below Handicap Index